chmelynski/hyperdeck-server/design.md

 #### The Section component

 The Section component defines a sequence of continuous content, such as chapter of text.
 The Section will separate the content into pages for PDF export, but the Section is treated as one continuous segment for user interface purposes.
-This means that the Section will be represented by a single `<canvas>` element, so that dragging content across the section can be done without having to drag content across multiple `<canvas>`es.
+This means that the Section will be represented by a single `<canvas>` element, so that dragging content across the section can be done without having to drag content across multiple `<canvas>es`.
 This might become a problem if users want to define very large Sections, because browsers have hard limits on the size of the `<canvas>`.
 To mitigate this, the user can pick a lower resolution so that the `<canvas>` takes up fewer pixels.
 Page breaks are delineated by dashed lines on the continuous `<canvas>`.
 Margins and portrait/landscape orientation are defined in the Section component.

 Variables defined in the Section component: